 Our long-established primary care and behavioral health systems proved unprepared for the initial surge in COVID-19 cases.
 Moving forward, the Commonwealth’s healthcare delivery system must be ready to serve patients who will require virtual access to a wide range of preventative care, beginning with primary care.
 The primary care of the future must prioritize the coverage and expansion of telehealth care, and our providers must move towards integrated, tech-enabled care delivery to prevent and manage disease, reduce costly procedures and hospital stays, and increase access to behavioral health care across the state.

-Andy Ellner is the co-founder and CEO of Firefly Health, a Massachusetts-based virtual primary care and behavioral health provider.
-To sign up for our continuous, proactive, and highly-personalized primary care, download our mobile app today!
+Andy Ellner is the co-founder and Chief Clinical Officer of Firefly Health, a Massachusetts-based virtual primary care and behavioral health provider.
+Not a member yet?
+Get started by signing up on our website, or giving us a call at (855) 869-9284.